Jlevbury/CRUD-study/Crud review.md

 3. **Set Up Your Models:** You used Sequelize to define models for each table in your database.
 This involved creating a file for each model and defining the attributes of each model to match the columns of your database tables.
 Additionally, you defined associations between your models to reflect the relationships between your tables in the database.

 4. **Create Your API Routes:** You created Express.js routes for each of your models.
 This involved creating `GET`, `POST`, `PUT`, and `DELETE` routes to handle fetching, creating, updating, and deleting entries in your database.

+# Mock File Structure

 Here's a simplified look at what your folder structure might look like: